Search Jira issues using JQL queries. Use when filtering issues by project, status, assignee, date, or building reports.

 Suggestions

-Extract the JQL Quick Reference tables, curl examples, and response structure into separate reference files (e.g., JQL_REFERENCE.md, CURL_EXAMPLES.md) and link to them from a concise overview.
+Split the JQL Quick Reference and curl examples into separate referenced files (e.g., JQL_REFERENCE.md, CURL_EXAMPLES.md) to improve progressive disclosure.

 | Dimension | Reasoning | Score |